fredmorcos/transactions-engine/README.md

 e.g. creating an account with a negative balance in the case of a withdrawal on a non-existing account.

+### Resolves and Chargebacks

+Resolves and chargebacks are treated as different ways to end a dispute.
+The specification is not clear on the relationship between the two.
+In this implementation, resolves are used to end a dispute when the dispute is unfounded and the state of the account should go back to normal operation, while chargebacks are used when the dispute is in fact founded and the client should receive a payout - reversing the deposit and locking their account.

 ## Known shortcomings

 ### The `Tx` Type